pygmt

 PyGMT has adopted [SPEC 0](https://scientific-python.org/specs/spec-0000/) alongside the

-rest of the Scientific Python ecosystem, and therefore:
+rest of the scientific Python ecosystem, and made a few extensions based on the needs of

-the minimum supported versions of GMT, Python and core package dependencies.
+for the detailed policy and the minimum supported versions of GMT, Python and core

 Raw data